hpc-carpentry/hpc-shell/README.md

 ## Using this material

-1. Follow the found in the [Software Carpentry example lesson source](https://github.com/carpentries/lesson-example/) to create a repository for your lesson.
+1. Follow the instructions found in the [Software Carpentry example lesson source](https://github.com/carpentries/lesson-example/) to create a repository for your lesson.
 2. Edit [_config.yml](_config.yml) to modify the configuration options at the bottom for the remote host you will be using.
 These options set such things as the address of the host